MisterBigThor/gtdOS/README.md

 # gtdOS
-A basic OS for the RASPI3 B
+A basic OS for the RASPI3 B.

+## Memory Managment